bogaudio/BogaudioModules/README.md

 The RISE and FALL shape knobs affect the movement of the output as it catches up to the input (the shape it would draw on a scope).
 The shapes vary between log, linear and exponential curves.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the channels at the IN port.

 #### SUMS

 An arithmetic logic utility.
 The top section outputs the sum, difference, maximum and minimum of its input signals (unpatched inputs send a 0-volt signal into each computation).
 The lower section negates (reverses the sign of) its input.

 By default, the output is capped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphony defined by the maximum of the two inputs in the top section.
+The NEG circuit is independently polpyphonic based on its input.

 #### SWITCH

 A signal-routing module with two through channels.
 If the button is held or the GATE input is high, the HIGH input for each channel is routed to the corresponding OUT.
 Otherwise, each LOW input is routed to each OUT.

 If LTCH (latch) mode is enabled, a button click or trigger pulse at GATE will toggle the output to HIGH; a second click or trigger resets it to LOW.

+_Polyphony:_ If polyphonic input is present at GATE, then the module is polyphonic in the standard way, independently switching the independent polyphonic channels on the high/low inputs (the button will switch all channels).
+Additionally, if the input at GATE is not present or monophonic, but polyphonic cables are are present at any high/low inputs, and such an input is switched to the output, it is duplicated to the output with channels intact.

 ### <a name="misc"></a> Miscellaneous